Behavioural Atlas

 Behavioural Atlas was a conceptually challenging project that took some time in designing.
 The act of formalising relationships between mechanisms and outputs clarified my own understanding of cognitive architecture and also helped me appreciate the need to synthesise big picture thinking with smaller, technical detail.

+Architecturally, I wanted it to reflect deliberate planning, and so the system was designed to expand indefinitely without structural rewrites which meant that every addition had to slot into an existing classification.
 It is both a knowledge map and a design exercise in scalable relational systems and I hope that it can continue to expand as I continue to learn more about behaviour.

 Built with